 - (d) When technical familiarization meetings are identified and approved in the VA work plan, those meetings will be arranged by the CA. The CA must be represented at any technical familiarization meetings with the VA and the applicant, unless otherwise agreed between the CA and the VA. - (e) Familiarization flights are a unique aspect of technical familiarization since, in a concurrent program, they cannot be conducted until late in the project when a flying article is available.
-Familiarization flights are not to be used to repeat determinations or verifications of compliance performed by the CA. Rather, they have the following purposes: - Identify any late compliance issues not previously identified by the validation team when the test article was not available to be flown during familiarization test flights; - (2) Provide the VA flight test representatives with sufficient familiarity with the aircraft to develop the MMEL and any special flight characteristics training requirements; and - (3) Familiarize the VA with the type design as necessary to support continued operational safety of the VA registered fleet. - (f) VA requests for familiarization flights must be identified in the work plan and approved by VA management. - (1) Familiarization flights should be supported by the CA flight test team to facilitate completion of the objectives described in paragraph (e) above.
+Familiarization flights are not to be used to repeat determinations or verifications of compliance performed by the CA. Rather, they have the following purposes: - (1) Identify any late compliance issues not previously identified by the validation team when the test article was not available to be flown during familiarization test flights; - (2) Provide the VA flight test representatives with sufficient familiarity with the aircraft [whenever needed and justified by a risk-based VA Level of Involvement (LOI), to get the necessary familiarization with the product that is necessary to validate the MMEL and other operational aspects, and to develop] any special flight characteristics training requirements; and - (3) Familiarize the VA with the type design as necessary to support continued operational safety of the VA registered fleet. - (f) VA requests for familiarization flights must be identified in the work plan and approved by VA management. - Familiarization flights should be supported by the CA flight test team to facilitate completion of the objectives

-- (2) Familiarization flights are typically conducted for all new TC programs that meet the Non-Basic criteria.
+- described in paragraph (e) above. - (2) Familiarization flights are typically conducted for all new TC programs that meet the Non-Basic criteria.
 Familiarization flights may also be conducted for other design change programs having a significant impact on the operational capabilities or limitations, or pilot/aircraft interface. - 3.5.10.2 Managing VA Level of Involvement and Review of Compliance Data - (a) The depth of VA level of involvement within each impacted Non-Basic classification element is guided by the procedures and principles provided in this section. - (b) VA level of involvement in Non-Basic projects (including TC projects), beyond technical familiarization, is limited to the applicable Non-Basic criteria - (c) A VA decision to directly review a compliance document is typically reached through an exchange of information following identification of an applicable Non-Basic criterion.
-This exchange may take place through additional meetings following technical familiarization, correspondence (in the context of an established IP or CRI), or other interactions.

-A compliance document in this context is any test report or other document that directly supports a determination of compliance.

-(d) The VA will rely, to the maximum extent possible, on the CA to make determinations and verifications of compliance on its behalf.
+This exchange may take place through additional meetings following technical familiarization, correspondence (in the context of an established IP or CRI), or other interactions. - A compliance document in this context is any test report or other document that directly supports a determination of compliance. - (d) The VA will rely, to the maximum extent possible, on the CA to make determinations and verifications of compliance on its behalf.
 VA justification is required for any VA review of a compliance document.